airbreather/Autopelago/README.md

 ![An excellent picture of an even more excellent settings screen.](doc/menu-screen.webp)

-- Host / Port / Slot / Password: Standard inputs that you need for any Archipelago game.
+- Slot / Host / Port / Password: Standard inputs that you need for any Archipelago game.
+See [the official docs](https://archipelago.gg/tutorial/Archipelago/setup/en#connection-info) for details.
-- Min.
-Step / Max.
-Step: Number of seconds that the rat spends between actions.
+- Time Between Steps (sec.): Number of seconds that the rat spends between actions.
 Smaller numbers will send location checks faster.
+- Send unprompted messages using Archipelago chat: Whether or not the rat will send messages using Archipelago chat to let you know when something changes.
+This setting does not affect responses to commands or hints that you click to request.
+- Enable tile animations: Whether or not to animate the landmark tiles on the map background.
+Some clients running on slower hardware may wish to disable this, especially if they don't have a dedicated GPU.
+- Enable rat animations: Whether or not to animate the rat's wiggle on the map screen.
+Unlike "tile animations", this only has a modest performance impact.

 ## Commands

 The rat accepts commands telling it to focus on making specific location checks.
 To do this, send a chat message like `@RatName go "Before Basketball #5"`, where `RatName` is the rat's slot name and `"Before Basketball #5"` is the name of the location to check.

 If you no longer want it to focus a location, you can `@RatName stop "Before Basketball #5"` to have it remove that from the queue.

+`@RatName list` will show a list of locations that it's been asked to focus (up to the first 5).

 You can always run `@RatName help` to get a list of all commands.